 These licenses may not operate in the same room, at the same time, on the same day.
 However, they may share a kitchen, including a pathway necessary to transport alcohol with other sublicenses or license types if they are owned by the same person or entity.
+This premises is currently operating as a Restaurant

 All requirements for each license type must be satisfied.
 It also requires that a sign be posted in a conspicuous location at the entrance stating what type of license is currently operating in that space.
-The sign must measure at least 8 $\frac{1}{2}$ by 11 inches.
+The sign must measure at least 8 1⁄2 by 11 inches.